What are the costs involved in running a PSP?

-- venue hire, refreshments and payment of travel expenses (and accommodation costs where necessary) for Steering Group meetings and final workshop
+- venue hire, refreshments and payment of travel expenses (and accommodation costs where necessary) for any face-to-face Steering Group meetings and the priority setting workshop

-- payment of patients and carers for their time spent on the Steering Group or at the final workshop if this is offered
+- payment of patients and carers for time spent on the Steering Group or at the priority setting workshop if this is offered

 - website, communication and survey costs

-- the cost of two further JLA Advisers at the final workshop, making a total of three JLA Advisers who will facilitate the three small groups on that day
+- the cost of at least two further JLA Advisers at the priority setting workshop, in addition to the PSP's dedicated JLA Adviser, who will facilitate the breakout groups on that day

 - publications, reports or articles about findings, and making these open access if possible